 This particular textbook has all the answers even what you don’t know whether you want to uncover the mystery of existentialism or find out what made Voltaire tick.

 Philosophy 101 is a great introduction to a wide range of philosophical subject matters.
-Actually, topics are not very in-depth, but I enjoyed reading it & identifying things I am interested in with a view to researching more later.
+Actually, the topics are not very in-depth, but I enjoyed reading it & identifying things I am interested in with a view to researching more later.
 This valuable philosophy book is short & straight to the point.
 Although it initially surprises me a little, I like non-chronological order.

 3. A History of Western Philosophy

 A History of Western Philosophy by Bertrand Russell serves as the perfect introduction to its subject.
 There is a lot of history and Bertrand Russell is very quick and concise throughout history and still, the book has 900 pages.
 It is well written and easy to read.
 The tough thing for me is keeping track of all the relationships explained.
-To understand all this of the best philosophy books as a beginner, I have to read it a few more times.
+To understand all this of the best philosophy books as a beginner, I have to read them a few more times.

 In fact, the total overview of “A History of Western Philosophy” is not possible in a book review here.
 One of the important points of this book is that “history” as “philosophy” is as much an important contribution to the field of philosophy as the author gives a brief overview of the history that took place and how it influenced later philosophers.